Table of Contents

 The continent-spanning empire a regicidal warlord forged four centuries ago with the help of a god-robot of a dead race has been in terminal decline for half its existence, the reigning Emperor broken by years spent in hell at the behest of one of his closest advisors.
 Pietism, corruption, and adventurism are on the rise as civil order slowly but irrevocably crumbles.
 Petty nobles are jockeying for positions on top of the waste yard that will follow the Empire’s inevitable collapse, heretical sects preying on the desperate are on the rise, and the Lords of Oblivion are drawn to mortal affairs ever more, sensing the onset of necrosis.

 However, these events are not driven by big heroes and villains, but politics, history, and petty, personal grievances.
 This is the world we want to create, not just as something in the rear window or experienced in books, but something that is visible to the player and can be experienced as part of a coherent whole.
 Later games have gone in a different direction entirely and the secret, hidden lore of Cosmic TES barely relates to it at all.
-If it does, it merely laughs at it knowingly, as Jesus did in the presence of Judas.
+If it does, it merely laughs at it knowingly, as Jesus does about his foolish disciples in Gnostic texts.

-We are building a setting where magic is mundane, common descent from the Gods is a plain fact, and history and religion are inescapable synonyms.
-Sure, we are quaint to the other lore strains.
+We are building a setting in which magic is mundane, common descent from the Gods is a plain fact, and history and religion are inescapable synonyms.
+Sure, we may seem quaint to the other continuities.
 Outdated even.
-But Tamriel Rebuilt and Project Tamriel are building a civilisation, just as the Bethesda team that made Morrowind would have done.
-Are you interested?
-Come join us!
+But Tamriel Rebuilt and Project Tamriel are building a civilization, just as the Bethesda team that made Morrowind would have done.